Stilram19/libft/README.md

 ```bash
 gcc -o my_program my_program.c -L/path/to/libft -lft
 ```
-replace /path/to/libft with the path of libft.a, and my_program with your program name.
+replace /path/to/libft with the path of directory where libft.a is, and my_program with your program name.

 ## Concepts you cannot do without (for students):